community-led-design/kit/src/resources/consent-form-1.md

 ## Consent form template

-{% learning "Use this as a starting point to create a consent form for your project." %}
+{% learning "Use this template as a starting point to create a consent form for your project." %}

 ### \[Project Name] Consent Form